IconEnglish

 Do you need anything else to connect a solenoid valve?

-Yes, you need fittings, piping and electrical connections to connect a solenoid valve to your pneumatic system.
-Finally, you also need a control device to operate the valve, which can be a switch or a control board.
+Yes, fittings, pipes and electrical connections are required to connect a solenoid valve to your pneumatic system.
+Finally, you also need a control device to operate the valve, this can be a switch or a control panel.

-When a solenoid valve does not close, dirt is often the culprit.
-Other causes may include damaged coil, electrical problems, or a pressure differential.
-We'd like to explain this in more detail below:
+If a solenoid valve does not close, dirt is often the culprit.
+Other causes may include damaged coil, electrical problems, or a differential pressure.
+We would like to explain this in more detail below:

-• Dirt in the valve: dirt, scale or other particles can block the valve.
+• Dirt in the valve: dirt, limescale or other particles can block the valve.

-• Damaged coil: a defective coil can prevent the valve from activating properly.
+• Damaged coil: A faulty coil can cause the valve to stop properly activated.

-• Electrical problems: an incorrect voltage or a faulty electrical connection can cause the coil to malfunction.
+• Electrical problems: Incorrect voltage or a faulty electrical connection can cause the coil to malfunction.

-• Pressure difference: a large pressure difference between the input and output of the valve can cause it to not close properly.
+• Pressure difference: A large pressure difference between the entrance and exit of the valve can prevent it from closing properly.

 Find your pneumatic solenoid valve at Pneuparts

-We are happy to provide advice on which solenoid valve is best suited for your application.
-Would you like to know more or do you have any questions?
+We are happy to advise you on which solenoid valve best suits your application.
+Do you want to know more or do you have any questions?
 Feel free to contact us and we are ready to help you further.

 Back to knowledge pages